sorenjohanson/hncode2/README.md

 * NEW: Added socket timeout to API calls.
 * NEW: Selected entries (Top, New etc) are now greyed out.
 * REMOVED: Unnecessary image resources.
+* CHANGED: This extension is no longer a preview.

 ### 0.1.5